 The logistics of building a live learning community and helping it thrive look different to everyone.
 What works for some — like offering free courses, building a referral program, or owning your whole narrative — may not work for others.

 What does work, though, are the experiences every entrepreneur shares on their path to invigorating their community and the people within it.
-Here are a few Christian has marked on his career in entrepreneurship over a decade and a half:
+Here are a select few Christian has marked on his page throughout his career in entrepreneurship over a decade and a half:

 Entrepreneurship requires empathy